Cherokee: 18th century

-An annotated copy of a hand-painted Catawba deerskin map of the tribes between Charleston (left) and Virginia (right) following the displacements of a century of disease and enslavement and the 1715–7 Yamasee War.
+An annotated copy of a hand-painted Catawba deerskin map of the tribes between Charleston (left) and Virginia (right) following the displacements of a century of disease and slavery among the indigenous peoples of the Americas and the 1715–7 Yamasee War.
 The Cherokee are labelled as "Cherrikies".

 The Cherokee gave sanctuary to a band of Shawnee in the 1660s.
 But from 1710 to 1715, the Cherokee and Chickasaw allied with the British, and fought the Shawnee, who were allied with French colonists, forcing the Shawnee to move northward.

 The Cherokee fought with the Yamasee, Catawba, and British in late 1712 and early 1713 against the Tuscarora in the Second Tuscarora War.
 The Tuscarora War marked the beginning of a British-Cherokee relationship that, despite breaking down on occasion, remained strong for much of the 18th century.
 With the growth of the deerskin trade, the Cherokee were considered valuable trading partners, since deer skins from the cooler country of their mountain hunting-grounds were of better quality than those supplied by the lowland coastal tribes, who were neighbors of the English colonists.

 In January 1716, Cherokee murdered a delegation of Muscogee Creek leaders at the town of Tugaloo, marking their entry into the Yamasee War.
 It ended in 1717 with peace treaties between the colony of South Carolina and the Creek.
 Hostility and sporadic raids between the Cherokee and Creek continued for decades.
 These raids came to a head at the Battle of Taliwa in 1755, at present-day Ball Ground, Georgia, with the defeat of the Muscogee.

 In 1721, the Cherokee ceded lands in South Carolina.
 In 1730, at Nikwasi, a Cherokee town and Mississippian culture site, a Scots adventurer, Sir Alexander Cuming, crowned Moytoy of Tellico as "Emperor" of the Cherokee.
 Moytoy agreed to recognize King George II of Great Britain as the Cherokee protector.
 Cuming arranged to take seven prominent Cherokee, including Attakullakulla, to London, England.
 There the Cherokee delegation signed the Treaty of Whitehall with the British.
 Moytoy's son, Amo-sgasite (Dreadful Water), attempted to succeed him as "Emperor" in 1741, but the Cherokee elected their own leader, Conocotocko (Old Hop) of Chota.